 - Learn my way offer free online courses on using a computer, browsing the web, sending an email and finding work online.

 - Future Learn offer free online courses on all kinds of subjects which are provided by universities and specialist organisations.

 - The Open University offers some free courses.

 Some courses can be expensive and the quality does vary.
 So do some research before choosing a course.

 The Open University offers distance learning.
-See the complete university guide for universities that offer distance learning.
+See the complete university guide for information about distance learning.

 In Bristol and South Gloucestershire there are many colleges and organisations offering a wide range of courses.
 Here are some of the adult learning opportunities available:

 - City of Bristol college

 You may have left school without the opportunity to study at university or you may have completed your Access to Further Education course and would like to go on studying.
 There is a good choice of universities locally:

 The Wellbeing College in South Gloucestershire offers free courses aimed at improving people’s health and wellbeing.
 It also gives people the opportunity to learn a new skill or take a step towards employment.
 Courses take place in various locations across South Gloucestershire.